carbon-language/carbon-lang/lldb/docs/resources/build.rst

 ::

-  $ cmake -G "Visual Studio 15 2017 Win64" -Thost=x64 <cmake variables> <path to root of llvm source tree>
+  $ cmake -G "Visual Studio 16 2019" -A x64 -T host=x64 <cmake variables> <path to root of llvm source tree>

 Then you can open the .sln file in Visual Studio, set lldb as the startup project, and use F5 to run it.
 You need only edit the project settings to set